doot0/angular-interview-project/README.md

 - Code must be clean, readable, and commented where appropriate.
 - You develop the most elegant solution, not the hackiest one.
 Use your design patterns.
 - **Absolutely no css bootstrap or other css frameworks (except less or sass)**.
 This job will require you to produce non-boilerplated css and html markdown.
 As such, I expect you to have a full and thorough understanding of their intricacies.
 In addition, overreliance on bootstrap drastically dilutes your understanding of these markdown languages.
 - The design must be polished to the best of your ability, and must be mobile responsive.
+Keep in mind the design and the ability to use HTML/CSS will be weighted heavily.
 - Project must be written in Angular.js.
 The reason for this is because that is what the current frontend is written in.
 You are allowed to use any Angular.js module.
 - The project must be organized in a way that allows it to scale gracefully.